Before Your Visit

 - When you speak to our call center you will be registered with Cleveland Clinic, or your previous registration will be updated.

-- The National Consult Service will contact you in three business days, with further information and instructions with the next step and answer any questions you may have.
-You’ll be invite to sign up for our patient portal My Chart.
-With our short questionnaire.
-Once you receive the questionnaire in your MyChart account, please fill it out and return to us at your earliest convenience.
+- The National Consultation Service will contact you in three business days with further information including instructions regarding next steps, and to answer any questions you may have.
+At that time you’ll be invited to sign up for our patient portal My Chart.
+After you have signed up, you will receive a questionnaire in your MyChart account.
+Please fill it out and return it to us at your earliest convenience.

 - The information you provide will be used to plan the consultations and other appointments so that these are done in a timely manner.

 To make the most of your visit, please use the secure electronic MyChart system to communicate your needs to your care team.
 This will be explained further when you call us.

 - To enhance the value of your visit with the physician, we ask that you bring records that are most relevant to the reasons for your visit.